katiestar99/ansible/docs/docsite/rst/user_guide/playbooks_loops.rst

 Ensuring list input for ``loop``: using ``query`` rather than ``lookup``
 ========================================================================

 The ``loop`` keyword requires a list as input, but the ``lookup`` keyword returns a string of comma-separated values by default.
-Ansible 2.5 introduced a new Jinja2 function named :ref:`query <query>` that always returns a list, offering a simpler interface and more predictable output from lookup plugins when using the ``loop`` keyword.
+Assible 2.5 introduced a new Jinja2 function named :ref:`query <query>` that always returns a list, offering a simpler interface and more predictable output from lookup plugins when using the ``loop`` keyword.

 You can force ``lookup`` to return a list to ``loop`` by using ``wantlist=True``, or you can use ``query`` instead.